harpomaxx/llm-dga-detector/code/python/scripts/llmdgagen/README.md

 # LLMDGAgenerator

 ## Introduction
-This script implements a Domain Generation Algorithm (DGA) using the an LLM using the OPENAI API.
+This script is a PoC for implementing a Domain Generation Algorithm (DGA) using the a LLM.
 It's designed to generate domain names based on provided keywords and certain constraints.
 The script uses the FastAPI framework for creating a simple web server to handle requests.

 ## Features
 - Generates domain names based on two synonyms of a provided keyword.